bhctest123/soberlivingappcom-new/src/content/blog/5-hacks-for-opening-a-sober-living-home-in-arizona-quickly.md

 tags: ["Arizona", "Arizona Department Of Health Services", "Licensure", "State Fees", "State Certification", "State Funding", "Azrha", "Narr", "Phoenix"]
 featured: false
 image: "/images/blog/5-hacks-for-opening-a-sober-living-home-in-arizona-quickly.jpg"
-imageAlt: '5 Tips for Opening a Sober Living Home in Arizona<br/>'
+imageAlt: '5 Tips for Opening a Sober Living Home in Arizona'
 ---

 Looking to open a sober living home or recovery residence in Arizona?
 Here’s 5 tips for getting the job done as quickly and painlessly as possible.